JabRef/blog.jabref.org/_posts/2019-06-11-GSoC - UserInterface.md

 Hi!
 We keep working on the [LaTeX Integration project for the Google Summer of Code](https://summerofcode.withgoogle.com/projects/#6055042405105664).

-As we told last week, any feedback is more than welcome!
+Any feedback is more than welcome!
 [Forum](http://discourse.jabref.org/t/project-latex-integration-please-give-us-your-feedback/1660) |
 [GitHub](https://github.com/JabRef/jabref/pull/5011) |
 [Gitter](https://gitter.im/JabRef/jabref)